ayukixx/aboutme.crona/README.md

-# The About Me
+# changed to clips
-This is a website I made my self for anyones who wants to learn about me
+This is a website I made my self for fun and for clips showcase i hope yall like it